RiledUpCrow/Flier/docs/Game.md

 * `effects` list of effects available in this game.
 You don't have to specify this if you don't want any effects.
 * `height_limit` (**default: 0**) a height at which players will receive suffocation damage (kind of simulating low air pressure).
 If it's 0 or lower, it doesn't apply.
 * `height_damage` (**default: 1**) the amount of suffocation damage per second.
 It can use fractions.
+* `max_players` (**default: 0**) the maximum amount of players in this game.
+If it's reached the lobby will try to create another game.
+* `viable_arenas` list of arenas on which this game can be played.
+New games will be created in the first free arena from this list.
 * `money` settings responsible for money in the game.
 If you don't want to use this system you can simply omit this section.
   * `enabled` (**default: false**) whenever the money system is enabled.
 If it's _true_, money will be displayed on the sidebar.
   * `enemy_kill` (**default: 0**) amount of money the player receives for killing an enemy.